-To start helping our hips and stop debilitating hip pain we must stop things that cause the pain and start doing things to fix it.
-The most significant causes of chronic hip pain is lack of maintenance, poor nutrition and proper conditioning.
+To start helping our hips and stop debilitating hip pain we must stop things that cause pain and start doing things to fix it.
+The most significant causes of chronic hip pain are lack of maintenance, poor nutrition, and proper conditioning.
 We must learn activities that align, balance, build, maintain and train our body to be less rigid and more flexible.

-Exercise is essential to maintain our hips and be pain free.
+Exercise is essential to maintain our hips and be pain-free.
 Focus on a proper form and posture when training to build stable and strong bones, joints, and muscles.
 Condition the body, brain and nervous system to be aligned, balanced, flexible, strong and toned.
-Proper jumps, lunges, planks, and squats builds core strength.
+Proper jumps, lunges, planks, and squats build core strength.
 Bear and crab crawls are great exercises.
-Sit less and stand more with good hip position.
+Sit less and stand more with a good hip position.
 A proper regular yoga practice can help prevent hip pain by opening the hips and strengthening key muscles.
 Take the stairs and walk more often.

-Proper alignment and posture prevents many pains and problems.
+Proper alignment and posture prevent many pains and problems.
 Being careful and strong helps prevent many debilitating falls and injuries which account for many hip and back problems.
 Diagnostic pictures and videos of your standing and walking will help you discover areas for improvement.
-Seek coaching, diagnostic help and physical therapy from highly skilled therapists.
+Seek coaching, diagnostic help and physical therapy from highly-skilled therapists.
 Egoscue, Monkeybar Gym, and MovNat are great with coaching and guidance.